 In Memoriam: Andreas Teuber

-May 5, 1942 — Feb.
-15, 2021
+ANDREAS TEUBER - MEMORIAL MINUTEMay 5, 1942 - February 15, 2021

-Andreas tried to get each and every one of his students to do philosophy; to step up onto the stage for a moment and try to discover their philosophical voice; to join a millennium-old conversation about justice or beauty or truth.
-He would create as many opportunities as he could to create these moments — drafts, rewrites, presentations, review sessions and so on – and notwithstanding the enrollments, he would actively participate in all these encounters.
-He also mentored dozens of graduate student teaching assistants through their first teaching experience.
+As a teacher, Andreas tried to get each and every one of his students to do philosophy; to step up onto the stage for a moment and try to discover their own philosophical voice; to join a millennium-old conversation about justice or beauty or truth or law.
+His classes would create as many opportunities as possible for these moments - rewrites, rewrites of rewrites, presentations, review sessions, and so on – and notwithstanding the enrollments, he would actively participate in all these encounters.
+Andreas was also instrumental in developing the Brandeis MA Program in Philosophy, and he mentored dozens of graduate student Teaching Assistants getting their first teaching experience.

-He had broad philosophical interests, especially in Social and Political Philosophy and Aesthetics.
-He was a member and fellow of the Institute for Advanced Study at Princeton University.
-He published widely on topics in philosophy, politics and law in many publications including the London Review of Books, The New York Times and The Boston Globe.
-His last work – on the thought of the late Stanley Cavell, the philosopher whom he most admired – appeared just a few weeks before his passing.
+Andreas was a Member and Fellow of the Institute for Advanced Study at Princeton University.
+He published on topics in philosophy, politics, and law in many publications including the London Review of Books, The New York Times and The Boston Globe.
+His last work – on the late Stanley Cavell, the philosopher whom he most admired – appeared just a few weeks before his passing.